 Working in an office setting or other traditional work location typically has a regular work schedule.
 You get to the office at a certain time, take a scheduled break and lunch, and finish your day at closing time.
 Working at home is a little different, but you still need to establish a regular schedule to stay productive.
 While this schedule does not need to follow your traditional office schedule, you want to make sure you follow the same routine hours every workday.
 It can become very easy to overwork when working from home, so creating a regular schedule also helps reduce burnout and ultimate failure when working at home.

 Creating a separate workspace

 While it may seem like a luxury to work from home with your laptop on the coffee table or some other random spot in your home as the day progresses, this can reduce your productivity.
-When it comes to working from home, you need to create a workspace that is dedicated to your work.
+When it comes to working from home, you need to create a comfortable work environment that is dedicated to your work.
 A place where you can open the door when your work hours start and close the door at the end of your workday.

 Having a full office set-up allows you to focus on your work and meet your daily goals without tracking down something you forgot or don’t have readily available.